What is robotic process automation?

 - Pegasystems.
 This vendor has traditionally been a leader in business process management tools but expanded into RPA with the acquisition of OpenSpan in 2016, offering Pega Robotic Automation.

 - UiPath.
 This vendor offers an open platform to help organizations efficiently automate business processes.

 What to look for in RPA software

 - Reliability.
-As companies launch robots to automate hundreds or even thousands of manual tasks, they should look for tools with built-in monitoring and analytics that enable them to monitor the health of their systems.
+As companies launch robots to automate hundreds or even thousands of manual tasks, they should look for tools with built-in monitoring and analytics that let them monitor the health of their systems.

 - Simplicity.
-Organizations should look for products that are simple enough that employees in the business can build and use them to handle various kinds of work, including collecting data and turning content into information that enables leaders to make the best business decisions.
+Organizations should look for products that are simple enough that their employees can build and use them to handle various kinds of work, including using low-code processes or collecting data and turning content into information that helps leaders make the best business decisions.

 - Enterprise-class.
 Companies should look for tools that are built from the ground up for enterprise-grade scalability, reliability and manageability.

 - Financial planning.
-Tools for logging bot usage can help teams assess the ROI of existing bots and prioritize opportunities for new automation based on estimated value.
+Tools for logging bot usage can help teams assess the return on investment of existing bots and prioritize opportunities for new automation based on estimated value.